In March 2014 we had a major chemical fire in the Brown Coal Open Cut Mine at Hazelwood, in Gippsland in Victoria.

 How can such important knowledge have been lost by the Hazelwood management and their insurers?

-The big issue here is that we no longer have any undergraduate courses, nor post graduate courses, in Hazardous Chemicals Management at the Senior Specialist level in Australia.
+The big issue here is that we no longer have any undergraduate courses, nor advanced diploma courses, nor post graduate courses, in Hazardous Chemicals Management at the Senior Specialist, not Practitioner Specialist level in Australia.

-We can now only learn on the job, as apprentices to someone how may or may not know or understand the subtle detail.
+We can now only learn on the job, as apprentices to someone who may or may not know or understand the subtle detail.

 Do we need to have more serious chemical incidents like this one before we get our training of Senior Specialists in Australia in order?